MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/check-links/html-proofer.md

 ```

 ## Workflow

-This example persists the checker log (stdout and stderr) as an uploaded file.
-This might make it easier to view rather than as a part of the long workflow log.
+### Jekyll

-The article's recommended setting was continue on error so the check step doesn't stop the next from running.
-Or you can use a problem matcher to abort only on a fatal error.
+Set up Ruby and gems, build the site and then run the proofer on the build output.

 ```yaml
 jobs: